 We felt like Alice in Wonderland falling down the rabbit hole.
 Except we were climbing down a ladder instead.
-And this hole was a cenote in Mexico’s Riviera Maya.
+And this hole was one of the fabled Riviera Maya cenotes.

 But what we gaped at inside was every bit as trippy as what Alice encountered.